VitaliiBlagodir/cordova-plugin-datepicker/README.md

-# DatePicker Plugin for Cordova/PhoneGap 3.0 (iOS and Android)
+# DatePicker Plugin for Cordova/PhoneGap 4.0 (iOS and Android and Windows)

-This is a combined version of DatePicker iOS and Android plugin for Cordova/Phonegap 3.0.
+This is a combined version of DatePicker iOS and Android and Windows plugin for Cordova/Phonegap 4.0.
 - Original iOS version: https://github.com/sectore/phonegap3-ios-datepicker-plugin

 - Original Android version: https://github.com/bikasv/cordova-android-plugins/tree/master/datepicker